-Where external advisors recommend the use of equipment or facilities which the school does not have, we will purchase it or seek it by loan.
+Where external advisors recommend the use of equipment or facilities which Goldwyn 6th Form College does not have, we will purchase it or seek it by loan.

 The arrangements for consulting parents of children with special educational needs about, and involving them in, their education.